On the width of transitive sets: bounds on matrix coefficients of finite groups: Induction on dimension and on the group

-This is precisely the square of the first quantity on the right hand side of \eqref{eq-ind}, and so the proof of the reducible case is complete.

-It remains to treat the case where $G$ is irreducible, but not primitive.
+\begin{proof}[Proof of Proposition \ref{inductive-prop}] Let $G \leq \U_d(\C)$.
+Noting that the right-hand side of \eqref{eq-ind} is at least $\tildef_{\prim}(d)$ (since $f_{\perm}(1) = 1$), it suffices to deal with the case in which $G$ is not primitive.
+Assume, then, that $G$ is irreducible, but not primitive.
 Let $\C^d = \bigoplus_{i = 1}^{d_1} V_i$ be a system of imprimitivity.
 I feel that the following lemma must surely be known in the literature (and probably goes back to Frobenius), but I do not know\footnote{I asked for a reference for this on Math Overflow \cite{overflow-post}, but none has so far been forthcoming.
 Paul Broussous did provide an alternative (though related) proof similar to that of Lemma \ref{unitary-equivalence} which some readers may find more natural.} a source.

 \begin{lemma} Let $G \leq \U_d(\C)$ be irreducible and imprimitive, with $\C^d = \bigoplus_{i = 1}^r V_i$ a system of imprimitivity.
 Then the $V_i$ are orthogonal. \end{lemma} \begin{proof} Write $\pi_i : \C^d \rightarrow V_i$ for the projection induced by the direct sum decomposition $\C^d = \bigoplus_{i = 1}^r V_i$, thus $x = \sum_{i = 1}^r \pi_i(x)$ for all $x$.
 Define a map $\phi : \C^d \rightarrow \C^d$ by $\phi(x) = \sum_{i = 1}^r \pi_i^* \pi_i (x)$.
 Note that if $x \in V_i$ and $y \in V_j$ then